TL;DR

 | Type of Life Insurance | How It Works | Best For |

-| Level Term | The payout amount remains the same throughout the policy term. | Covering an interest-only mortgage or providing a set lump sum for family. |
+| Level Term | The claim payment amount remains the same throughout the policy term. | Covering an interest-only mortgage or providing a set lump sum for family. |

-| Decreasing Term | The payout amount reduces over time, usually in line with a debt. | Covering a repayment mortgage, as the cover decreases with the loan. |
+| Decreasing Term | The claim payment amount reduces over time, usually in line with a debt. | Covering a repayment mortgage, as the cover decreases with the loan. |

-| Whole of Life | The policy lasts for your entire life and guarantees a payout. | Covering funeral costs or an expected inheritance tax bill. |
+| Whole of Life | The policy lasts for your entire life and may help provide a claim payment. | Covering funeral costs or an expected inheritance tax bill. |

-| Family Income Benefit | Pays a regular, tax-free income instead of a lump sum. | Replacing lost monthly income for a family with young children. |
+| Family Income Benefit | Pays a regular, potentially tax-efficient income instead of a lump sum. | Replacing lost monthly income for a family with young children. |

 A specialised form of life cover, Gift Inter Vivos, is designed for those planning their estate.
 If you gift a significant asset (like property or cash) and die within seven years, the recipient may face a large Inheritance Tax bill.
-This policy pays out a lump sum to cover that specific liability, ensuring your gift is received in full.
+This policy may pay out a lump sum to cover that specific liability, ensuring your gift is received in full.

 Pillar 2: Critical Illness Cover – Your Financial Shield in a Health Crisis